 - Prostate cancer

-In 2006, the EPA recommended that the U.S. classify PFCs as a likely human carcinogen, but the chemical is still widely used in applications like fast food wrappers.
+In 2022, the EPA recommended that the U.S. classify forever chemicals ashazardous substances, but the chemical is still widely used in various applications.

 3. Immune Function

-Currently, the majority of the research connecting PFCs and immune function has been conducted on mice in animal studies.
-But the results are concerning — all indicators point to a worrying link between high PFC levels and a suppressed and inefficient immune response.
+Research connecting forever chemicals and immune function has been conducted through animal models and human studies.
+The results are concerning — all indicators point to a worrying link between high forever chemical levels and asuppressed and inefficient immune response.

-Researchers have linked PFCs with the following immune insufficiencies:
+Researchers have linked forever chemicals with the following immune insufficiencies:

 - Suppressed hormonal immune response